alfredbaudisch/alfredbaudisch.com/content/posts/2022-08-12-how-to-properly-setup-git-for-unreal-engine-unity-and-godot-projects.md

 ## Special Unity Setup

-Unity offers a special tool to merge scene and prefab files, “[Smart Merge](https://docs.unity3d.com/Manual/SmartMerge.html)“.
+Unity offers a special tool to merge scene and prefab files, "[Smart Merge](https://docs.unity3d.com/Manual/SmartMerge.html)".

-Open your global `.gitconfig` file or your project’s `.git` file and add (see [the docs](https://docs.unity3d.com/Manual/SmartMerge.html) to find out where `UnityYAMLMerge` is located):
+Open your global `.gitconfig` file or your project's `.git` file and add (see [the docs](https://docs.unity3d.com/Manual/SmartMerge.html) to find out where `UnityYAMLMerge` is located):

 ```
 [merge]